-My recent article on how to hire a great sales hunter stirred up great conversations about how to coach and develop those hunters once they are onboard.
-Great stuff, so I want to share it with you!
+This article on how to hire a great sales hunter stirred up great conversations about how to coach and develop those hunters once they are onboard.
+Great stuff, so we want to share it!

 The best way to grow an organization is to grow each of the people within that organization, including your sales hunters.
 Great managers do this by keeping the natural behaviors of these people top of mind and committing to a handful of strategies to maximize their strengths.

-Here are our Pro Tips on how to develop each of the 6 behaviors commonly found in the best new business developers out there:
+Here are our pro tips on how to develop each of the six behaviors commonly found in the best new business developers out there:

 1. The best hunters are self-motivated and driven to be the best in everything they do.

 They consistently push themselves to be top performers and achieve quantifiable results, keeping scores against their own performance and always pushing for more.

 Pro Tip to Turn Talent into Performance: Provide clear expectations for weekly activity including prospecting, new calls, needs analysis meetings, proposals presented, and proposals closed.

 When they know what success looks like, they are inspired to achieve and surpass those expectations.
 Be sure that you know what their own personal goals for achievement are as well — they may measure their success in a very different way than you.
 And recognize their successes every single week!